 Students apply to the Culinary Management program (CM) through OCAS (www.ocas.ca) and once accepted into the program, will then go through an interview process to qualify for the Culinary Management Dual Diploma Apprenticeship stream.Students must also register as an apprentice.

-Contact Steven Benns, Program Co-ordinator for more information. email@example.com
+Contact Steven Benns, for more information on our CODA program: email@example.com

 Other related hospitality programs include Chef Training, Hotel and Restaurant Management, and Tourism and Travel.